-The N Main Street (OR99)/Wimer Street intersection is a four-leg, stop-controlled intersection with two north-southbound travel lanes and one east-westbound shared left-through-right lane.
+The N Main Street (OR99)/Wimer Street intersection is a four-leg, stop-controlled intersection with two north-southbound travel lanes and one east-westbound shared left-through-right lane (however under present conditions a temporary road diet is in place that reduces the north-southbound travel lanes to one in each direction but with the addition of a northbound/ southbound center left-turn lane).
 Both the east and westbound approaches to the intersection are forecast to operate at LOS F and above capacity during the weekday p.m. peak hour under future no-build traffic conditions with relatively few minor street left-turns or through movements.
 Signal Warrants at the N Main Street (OR99)/Wimer Street intersection are presented in the next section.